mastodon/documentation/content/en/spec/activitypub.md

 : Undo a previous Follow, Accept Follow, or Block.

 Block
 : Signal to a remote server that they should hide your profile from that user.
 Not guaranteed.
+See [Remote blocking](#Block) for more information.

 Flag
 : Report a user to their moderation team.
+See the [Reports](#Flag) extension for more information.

 Move
 : Migrate followers from one account to another.
-Requires `alsoKnownAs` to be set in both directions.
+Requires `alsoKnownAs` to be set on the new account pointing to the old account.

 ### Properties used

 preferredUsername
 : Used for Webfinger lookup.
 Must be unique on the domain, and must correspond to a Webfinger `acct:` URI.

 name
 : Used as profile display name.